 - Child Engagement in Daily Life Measure (Version 2) (link to: Arabic translation of the self-care domain)

-- Early Activity Scale for Endurance (EASE) (link to: Portuguese translation)
+- Early Activity Scale for Endurance (EASE) (link to: Portuguese translation) (link to: Turkish translation)

 - Early Clinical Assessment of Balance (link to: ECAB training and testing presentation with audio and video) (link to: Portuguese translation of ECAB and Japanese translation of ECAB)